smugglys/translatomatic/README_en.md

     $ translatomatic translate help
     $ translatomatic translate help file

----
+* * *

 ## Setup

 Check for available translation providers and options with the `providers` command:

     $ translatomatic providers

-Options can be specified on the command line, in environment variables, or in translatomatic's configuration files.
-The configuration files can be modified using translatomatic's internal `config` command.
+Options can be specified on the command line, in environment variables, or in translatomatic’s configuration files.
+The configuration files can be modified using translatomatic’s internal `config` command.
 To list all available configuration settings, use:

     $ translatomatic config list
     $ translatomatic config describe

 Options can be set at the user level or the project level.
 See also the Configuration section below for more information.

----
+* * *

 ## Translating files

 When translating files, `translatomatic` translates text one sentence or phrase at a time.
 If a file is re-translated, only sentences that have changed since the last translation are sent to the translation provider, and the rest are sourced from the local database.

 To translate a Java properties file to German and French using the Google provider: